darikoneil/Identification-of-Pattern-Completion-Neurons/Pattern_Completor_Modeling/RM1.md

 #### Cambridge University Press, 2014.

 ## Details
-#### The python script attached produces these subgraphs & the correct percentage of extra-subgraph activity to achieve biological plausibility
+#### The python script attached produces Hopfield Networks as used in the publication
-#### The matlab script merges the subgraphs into one graph and preps the data for import in the CRF model